awsdocs/amazon-chime-administration-guide/doc_source/phone-numbers.md

 1. Select the user's full name, and choose **Assign**\.

-**Note**
-When you change a user's Amazon Chime Business Calling phone number or phone number permissions, the user is prompted to sign out of their Amazon Chime account and sign back in again\.
+For instructions on how to edit the user's calling and SMS permissions, see [Editing Calling and SMS Permissions](user-phone.md#edit-phone-perms)\.
+When you change a user's Amazon Chime Business Calling phone number or phone number permissions, we recommend contacting the user with their new phone number or permissions information\.
+Users must also sign out of their Amazon Chime account and sign back in again before they can access their new phone number or permissions features\.

 **To assign Amazon Chime Voice Connector phone numbers to an Amazon Chime Voice Connector**